meltano/sdk/docs/dev_guide.md

 ### 'Database' stream classes

-_Database streams inherit from the class `DatabaseStreamBase`.
+_Database streams inherit from the class `DatabaseStream`.
 To create a database stream class, you will first override the `sql_query()` method.
 Depending upon how closely your source complies with standard `information_schema` conventions, you may also override between one and four class properties, in order to override specific metadata queries._